 The type of food they serve at Chez Ma Tante is tough to pin down.
 At dinner they have things like pierogies and roast chicken, and at brunch, you can get falafel, a hot dog, an excellent caesar salad, or an egg sandwich.
 You can also get what are probably our favorite new pancakes in the city.
 They come crispy and topped with butter, and you should order them.
-For now, this place is fairly under-the-radar, and you should take advantage of that.
 Stop by for a low-key brunch in a cozy space in Greenpoint.

 Golda is a tiny spot in Bed-Stuy that’s currently only open in the daytime.
 It looks kind of like a coffee shop, but there’s a surprising amount of food (that you order at the counter).
 They have such things as a fried chicken sandwich, an acai bowl, and a plate of cauliflower that comes with a soft boiled egg and a magenta sauce.
-So if you’re going to brunch with someone who lives to take pictures of food, this place is a good choice.
-It also helps that dishes are all around very good - although the toast with strawberry jam, foie gras, lemon curd, hazelnuts, and chocolate is just a little too confusing.
+Most of those things are very good - although the toast with strawberry jam, foie gras, lemon curd, hazelnuts, and chocolate is just a little too confusing.
 Know that there aren’t many seats, and you might have to wait for one.